-Let us suppose that the light level in the room is 80 lux and then the user comes in.
-His Digital Personality states that he wants the lamp to be on when the light level is under 100 lux.
+Let us suppose that the illuminance in the room is 80 lux (due to the human-operated lamp being dimmed for instance).
+Then, the user comes in.
+His Digital Personality states that he does not like to be in a room where the illuminance is under 100 lux.
 The system takes the following steps:

-- The current light level (80 lux) has already been detected and updated in the ontology.
+The current illuminance (80 lux) has already been detected and updated in the ontology.
 When the user enters the bedroom, the presence sensor sends a notification to the driver through the Zigbee network.
-The driver sends then an event to the framework and the ontology is updated accordingly. - 2) The framework detects that the value of a Presence-Sensor has changed in the ontology, so the following rule must be evaluated (cf. III-B):
+The driver sends then an event to the framework and the ontology is updated accordingly.